USDA’s Rural Business-Cooperative Service offers programs to support business development and job training opportunities for rural residents.

 These investments support the nation’s long-term prosperity by ensuring that rural communities are self-sustaining, repopulating and thriving economically.

-On behalf of Administrator Lillian Salerno, we welcome you to browse through this site for information about programs and services to help you and your community enhance business development.
+We welcome you to browse through this site for information about programs and services to help you and your community enhance business development.
 Thank you for visiting.

 Through its Business Programs, Rural Development helps provide much-needed capital in rural areas, often in partnership with private-sector lenders and community-based organizations.
 The capital may be in the form of loan guarantees, direct loans or grants to individuals, rural businesses, cooperatives, farmers and ranchers, public bodies, non-profit corporations, Native American Tribes and private companies.
 The funding is intended to help improve the quality of life in rural communities by enhancing economic opportunities.